kai27soccer/kai27soccer/README.md

 - 👋 Hi, I’m @kai27soccer

 - 👀 I’m interested in soccer and video games like RocketLeague and FIFA

-- 📫 How to reach me ...
-Discord: VSN | Hypsn#3525  Scratch: coding-turkey
+- 📫 Discord: VSN | Hypsn#3525  Scratch: coding-turkey

 <!---
 kai27soccer/kai27soccer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.